Clan Jetties Of Penang

 More commonly referred to as Khoo Kongsi, this prominent Chinese clan association goes back ~6 centuries ago.

-For RM10 per person, you can see their iconic and elaborate clan house with its own temple and a museum!
+For RM15 per person, you can see their iconic and elaborate temple and a museum!

 4. Pinang Peranakan Mansion